 A-Basin gets an average of 350 inches of snow annually.
 The area has a 2,270 ft. drop from a 13,050 ft. summit, with 1,331 acres of skiable terrain that is geared towards more advanced skiers.
 Only 7 percent of the 132 runs are ranked as beginner, while 24 percent are extreme.
 Snow-making covers 125 acres here.
 There are two terrain parks – High Divide and Treeline – but no night skiing, tubing, ice skating or other activities geared towards winter tourism.
 Travelers will have plenty of that to chose from at neighboring resorts.
 At A-Basin, it’s purely skiing and snowboarding.

-A-Basin is not an Epic Pass or Ikon Pass destination, though it does have a children’s lift package deal.
+A-Basin is a Mountain Collective member and and has a children’s lift package deal.
 The ski area has a rental shop at its base, as well as a ski and snowboard school that offers children’s, adults and private lessons.
 There is no overnight accommodation at A-Basin, but there are a few dining options at the three day lodges, including a full cafeteria and bar as well as an outdoor grill and patio and a bistro menu at Black Mountain Lodge, at the top of the Black Mountain Express lift.
 The parking lot at A-Basin backs onto an empty stretch known as The Beach.
 With a view to the three lower lifts and the mountains, The Beach is first-come, first-serve, with 15 spots holding a picnic table and spots for two vehicles.
 It’s a common to find birthday parties, reunions and company parties being held here during the ski season.

 While the season at A-Basin is long, many note that the best times to visit for the best snow is between December and April – those Spring months are also the best time to enjoy warmer temperatures while still getting good snow coverage.